ninja-ide/ninja-ide-documentation/docs/plugin.rst

       "description": "Este plugin es de prueba"
     }

--  module: Indicates the name of the module where the Plugin class resides, which will be instantiated by NINJA-IDE.
+-  module: Indicates the name of the module where the plugin class resides, which will be instantiated by NINJA-IDE.
--  class: Indicates the name of the class which implements the Plugin.
+-  class: Indicates the name of the class which implements the plugin.
 -  authors: String with the author(s).
--  version: Indicates the Plugin version.
+-  version: Indicates the plugin version.
--  url: Indicates the url of the plugin may be where is the doc.
+-  url: Indicates the url of the plugin (the documentation could be provided here).
--  description: Plugin description
+-  description: Plugin description.

 Service locator class
 ---------------------

 This class provides an easy way to request and get the NINJA-IDE services for your plugin.
-This class has two methods, one to get a service and one to get the names of all available services.
+This class has two methods: one to get a service and one to get the names of all available services.

 To get a service::